apache/dubbo-docs/README.md

+> Now dubbo docs are hosted under [dubbo-website](https://github.com/apache/incubator-dubbo-website).
+Any changes need to be taken place at there.

 # A collection of Apache Dubbo (incubating) docs

 * [Dubbo user manual(English)](http://dubbo.apache.org/books/dubbo-user-book-en/) or [Dubbo用户手册(中文)](http://dubbo.apache.org/books/dubbo-user-book/) - Describe how to use Dubbo and all features of Dubbo concretely.